 Regarding Edward, the authors had high praise.

 “It is no exaggeration to say that there has never been a better administrator of justice in any petty court than Justice McCue,” said the authors.
 “Even the people whom he convicts love him for his moderation and just findings.”

 In 1902 Sam was reelected to the mayor’s office.
-When Fannie was killed, he had just retired from that position to concentrate on his private practice and his position as deacon of the local Presbyterian church.
+When his wife Fannie was killed, he had just retired from that position to concentrate on his private practice and his position as deacon of the local Presbyterian church.

 The crime that put the noose around Sam’s neck began after he and Fannie returned home from a Sunday night service at the Presbyterian Church where Sam was a deacon.

 “The McCues were a church-going people,” a retrospective on the crime published the day after the ex-mayor’s execution the Harrisburg (Virginia) Daily News reported.
 “Deacon McCue invariably sat well to the front in the sacred auditorium, and Mrs. McCue, always looking trim, sat primly at his side.”